scottfrederick/spring-music/README.md

 If more than one service containing any of these values is bound to the application, the application will throw an exception and fail to start.

-After installing the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.com/docs/using/managing-apps/cf/), targeting a Cloud Foundry instance, and logging in, the application can be built and pushed using these commands:
+After installing the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.org/cf-cli/), targeting a Cloud Foundry instance, and logging in, the application can be built and pushed using these commands:

 ~~~
 $ ./gradlew assemble

 $ cf push
-...
-requested state: started
-instances: 1/1
-usage: 512M x 1 instances
-urls: spring-music--sf.cfapps.io
-...
 ~~~

 The application will be pushed using settings in the provided `manifest.yml` file.
 The output from the command will show the URL that has been assigned to the application.

 ### Creating and binding services